Confusion, anger, elation: Demise of travel mask mandate divides Americans, again - NewsBreak

 As for Tansley, she said she hopes people will be compassionate and consider the immunocompromised and families like hers whose kids remain unprotected.
 She also doesn't know how her family will get home next week and whether they'll make the decision to fly again.

-"It made me sad and upset to know that my family and my coworker's safety have been put at risk because of one powerful person ... and then a pilot who made a call to change the policy in mid-flight.
+"It made me sad and upset to know that my family and my coworker's safety have been put at risk because of one powerful person in a position and then a pilot who made a call to change the policy in mid-flight.
 It was something that could have easily waited," she said.

-ABC News' Justin Gomez, Cheyenne Haslett and Amanda Maile contributed to this report.

 Comments / 0